 The central contracting team continues to provide educational assistance to any agency that has questions about contracting policy or procedures.
-In FY17, Government Support Services has seen a significant increase in providing over 637 unique and in-depth assistance efforts to agencies (compared to 79 in FY16); ranging from procedural questions to solicitation reviews.
+In FY2019, Government Support Services provided over 141 unique and in-depth assistance efforts to agencies ranging from procedural questions to solicitation reviews.
 This agency assistance number is in addition to the hundreds of individual questions that are directed at GSS on an annual basis.